metatablecat/Tabby-legacy/docs/GettingStarted.md

 	```

 === "Roblox Studio"
-	Create a Plugin with a new folder, and drag the `tabby.rbxm` model into it, then add a second folder named `Runtime`
+	Create a Plugin with a new folder, and drag the `tabby.rbxm` model from [Releases](https://github.com/metatablecat/Tabby/releases) into it, then add a second folder named `Runtime`
 	!!! tip "Enable PluginDebuggingService"
 		Plugin Development is a lot easier under Roblox Studio with this enabled.
 You can do this by navigating to Studio Settings and searching for `Enable Plugin Debugging Service`.
 Studio will need to restart before enabling this.